 The Trap Hill Area Transmission Line Project involves building approximately 6 miles of electric transmission line and a new electrical station.
 The project replaces outdated equipment inside three stations to strengthen the transmission grid.

 04/23/21: The project team has determined a proposed line route after reviewing input from landowners and community members.
-Landowners along the line route can expect to hear from a representative of Emerald Energy, the right-of-way contractor representing Appalachian Power in the coming months.
+Landowners along the line route can expect to hear from the right-of-way contractor representing Appalachian Power in the coming months.
 To view the proposed line route, click on the "Map" tab below.

 01/28/21: Project representatives encourage landowners to submit their feedback about the project by Friday, February 26.
 To provide comments on how this project affects your property or to provide special conditions related to your property, please use the comment from below or call 833-313-3743.

 Crews plan to build the transmission line primarily using steel H-frame poles and towers.
 Proposed structures vary depending on the location.

 At Appalachian Power, we are committed to meeting the energy needs of customers while protecting the environment and natural beauty of the region.